 - Candidate has written a rule to say you cannot divide by zero.

 This will help you to find a candidate who isn't just focused on the output but on the code as a whole.

 Violations encompass a wide range of mistakes or errors that can be made during the programming task.
-The report will give the original number of violations and the piece of code afterward.
+The report will give the original number of violations and violations in the piece of code after it has been altered by the candidate.
 There are many examples of violations and they will all be weighted differently depending on the severity.
 Here are some examples:

 - Not naming variables correctly